Friedrich-Wilhelm Krüger: Crimes in Poland

-I have nothing against - after the war will be won - the extermination of all this Slavic mob.
+I have nothing against – after the war will be won – the extermination of all this Slavic mob.

 The Polish Secret State ordered his death, but an assassination attempt on 20 April 1943 in Kraków failed when two bombs hurled at his car missed the target.

 Six months later, he wrote in a letter:

 Later career and suicide

 From November 1943 until April 1944 Krüger served with the SS Division Prinz Eugen conducting Nazi security warfare in occupied Yugoslavia.
 While ostensibly engaged in anti-partisan fight in Yugoslavia, this unit became notorious for committing atrocities against the civilian population.

-Later from June to August Krüger took over the command over the SS Division Nord in northern Finland.
+On 8 July 1944, Krüger was given the rank of General der Waffen-SS.
+From June to August he took over the command over the SS Division Nord in northern Finland.
 From August 1944 until February 1945 Krüger was commanding general of the V SS Mountain Corps.
 In February 1945 he was Himmler's representative at the German southeast front and in April and May 1945 he was commander of a combat unit of the Orpo at Army Group South (known as Army Group Ostmark after 1 May 1945).
-At the end of the war Krüger committed suicide in Upper Austria.
+At the end of the war Krüger took his own life in Upper Austria.